It’s a no-brainer…

 Your focus should always be on attracting quality fans over quantity.
 Those who are clicking the like button and don’t feel the need to interact with your page, are not who you want as fans.

 Be sure to pay attention to both the number of “likes” and the number of “followers.”
 If there is a large gap between the two, then you need to increase the quality of your posts.

 Good fans will take the time to share your content and buy your products.
 Just listen to the experts:

 Jon Loomer shares a simple, yet straightforward strategy in this article to obtain authentic fans.

 He believes, “Even if you only reach a fan with paid ads, you know they are interested in you and are willing to hear from you — as opposed to blindly targeting people, selling your crap.”

 One of the best ways to build a highly-engaged audience is to add personal touches.

 This can be done by sharing photos of your team or of your office space.
 This adds an element of relatability, which builds a bond with your fans.
 As Neil Patel says in this article, “Not every update you send out on your Facebook Page should sell.”

 Share a Mixture of Content

-Instead of sharing nothing but photos or blog post, switch up your content by doing a mixture of both.
+Instead of sharing nothing but photos or blog posts, switch up your content by doing a mixture of both.